Augmented match weighted estimators for average treatment effects: Real data analysis

-\citet{lalonde1986evaluating} and \citet{dehejia1999causal} analyzed the National Supported Work (NSW-DW) dataset, a subset of a labor training program.
-The dataset in the Matching package in R aims to study the effect of a job training program.
+\cite{lalonde1986evaluating} and \cite{dehejia1999causal} analyzed the National Supported Work (NSW-DW) dataset, which is a subset of a labor training program.
+The dataset, available in the \textquotedbl Matching\textquotedbl{} package in R, aims to examine the causal effect of a job training program.
 There are a total of 445 individuals in the NSW-DW dataset, with 185 individuals in the treatment group.
 The outcome is represented by the actual earnings of each person in 1978, and seven covariates are taken into account in the linear outcome model.
-Specifically, the second-order terms of two numeric covariates, age and actual earnings in 1975, are included in both models \citep{dehejia1999causal}.
+Specifically, the second-order terms of two numeric covariates, namely age and actual earnings in 1975, are included in both the propensity score and outcome models \citep{dehejia1999causal}.

 To provide a more comprehensive evaluation of this program, we analyze the ATT for participating in the job training program, as the ATE may not be sufficient.
-Figure (Supporting information) displays the standardized differences, illustrating that the AMW estimator achieves a greater balance of covariates between the two groups.
+Figure \ref{fig:ll} displays the standardized differences, illustrating that the AMW estimator achieves greater balance of covariates between the two groups.
 The ATT, which measures the average earning increase for the treated in one year, is 1872.53 dollars, with a standard error of 692.70.
 The empirical $95\%$ confidence interval, which reflects the uncertainty surrounding the ATT, is $(514.84,3230.22)$.
-These results suggest that the job training program significantly impacts the average earning of the treated group, consistent with the NSW-DW dataset's estimated ATT of 1794.34 \citep{otsu2016bootstrap}.
+These results suggest that the job training program has a significant impact on the average earning of the treated group, consistent with the NSW-DW dataset's estimated ATT of 1794.34 \citep{otsu2016bootstrap}.